Medgar Evers: Early life and education

-In 1943, Evers enlisted in the United States Army at the age of 17; he was prompted to do so by the racism he experienced at home and Charles' prior enlistment in the Army.
+In 1943, Evers enlisted in the United States Army at age 17.
 Evers served in the 657th Port Company, a segregated unit of the Army's Transportation Corps, participating in the Normandy landings in June 1944.
 In France, Evers' unit was part of the Red Ball Express, which delivered supplies to Allied troops fighting on the frontlines.
 During his time in the Army, Evers was angered by the segregation and mistreatment endured by African-American troops.
+While in France, Evers had many experiences that changed his perspective, including serving as a military policeman (a job unattainable by Black Mississippians) and dating a white French woman, which would have been a death sentence in Mississippi.
 Witnessing Black soldiers of the Free French Forces being treated as the equals of white troops, he once told Charles that "When we get out of the Army, we’re going to straighten this thing out!"

-In 1946, Evers was discharged from the Army at the rank of technician fifth grade, having earned the Good Conduct Medal, European–African–Middle Eastern Campaign Medal, and World War II Victory Medal.
+In 1946, Evers was honorably discharged from the Army at the rank of technician fifth grade.
 After returning to Decatur, Evers enrolled at the historically black Alcorn Agricultural and Mechanical College in 1948, majoring in business administration.
 He also competed on the debate, football, and track teams, sang in the choir, and was elected as junior class president.
 Evers earned his Bachelor of Arts in 1952.
 On December 24, 1951, Evers married classmate Myrlie Beasley.
 They had three children together: Darrell Kenyatta, Reena Denise, and James Van Dyke.